christianh814/kubernetes-toolbox/README.md

-ansible all -m shell -a "systemctl daemon-reload" ansible all -m shell -a "systemctl enable --now crio" ansible all -m shell -a "yum install -y kubelet kubeadm kubectl --disableexcludes=kubernetes"
+ansible all -m shell -a "systemctl daemon-reload" ansible all -m shell -a "systemctl enable --now crio" ansible all -m shell -a "yum install -y kubelet kubeadm kubectl --disableexcludes=kubernetes" ansible all -m shell -a "systemctl enable --now kubelet"
 ```

 (Note: A copy of [k8s.repo](resources/examples/k8s.repo) and [sysctl_k8s.conf](resources/examples/sysctl_k8s.conf) are found in this repo)